-- If you are required to pay the Part D late enrollment penalty, the cost of the late enrollment penalty depends on how long you went without Part D or creditable prescription drug coverage.
-Chapter 1, Section 5 explains the Part D late enrollment penalty. - If you have a Part D late enrollment penalty and do not pay it, you could be disenrolled from the plan.
+- If you are required to pay the Part D late enrollment penalty, the cost of the late enrollment penalty depends on how long you went without Part D or other creditable prescription drug coverage.
+Chapter 1, Section 5 explains the Part D late enrollment penalty. - If you have a Part D late enrollment penalty and do not pay it, you could be disenrolled from the plan. - Some members may be required to pay an extra charge, known as the Part D Income Related Monthly Adjustment Amount, also known as IRMAA, because, 2 years ago, they had a modified adjusted gross income, above a certain amount, on their IRS tax return.
+Members subject to an IRMAA will have to pay the standard premium amount and this extra charge, which will be added to their premium.
+Chapter 1, Section 6 explains the IRMAA in further detail.